 Based on the recommendations of the 2017-18 Committee on the Student Course Review Instrument, Brown has adopted a new course feedback system this fall.
-While the system is housed in the Office of Institutional Research, with assistance from CIS, this Sheridan Center newsletter offers guidance for instructors to interpret the feedback offered by the new form’s questions.
+While the system is housed in the College, with assistance from OIT, this Sheridan Center newsletter offers guidance for instructors to interpret the feedback offered by the new form’s questions.

 Key changes in the new course feedback system include: